tonton-golio/computational_physics/assets/applied_statistics/text/week1.md

 $$
     \sigma(y(x_i)) = \frac{\partial y}{\partial x}\sigma(x_i)
 $$
-If the function $y$, is smooth around $x_i$, this is fine, but if we have a crazy looking function, we should be careful.
+If the function $y$ is smooth around $x_i$, this is fine, but if we have a crazy looking function, we should be careful.
 (The slope should be relatively constant over the uncertainty in $x_i$.)

 If we Taylor expand: